Azure/AML-Kubernetes/docs/troubleshooting.md

     ```

 ### DCGM exporter <a name="dcgm"></a>
 [Dcgm-exporter](https://github.com/NVIDIA/dcgm-exporter) is the official tool recommended by NVIDIA for collecting GPU metrics.
-Specify ```installDcgmExporter``` flag to ```true``` to enable it.
-By default, dcgm-exporter is not installed, and no GPU metrics are collected.
+We have integrated it into Azureml extension.
+But, by default, dcgm-exporter is not enabled, and no GPU metrics are collected.
+You can specify ```installDcgmExporter``` flag to ```true``` to enable it.
 As it's NVIDIA's official tool, you may already have it installed in your GPU cluster.
 So, you can follow the steps below to integrate your dcgm-exporter into Azureml extension.
 Another thing to note is that dcgm-exporter allows user to config which metrics to expose.
 So, for Azureml extension, please make sure ```DCGM_FI_DEV_GPU_UTIL```, ```DCGM_FI_DEV_FB_FREE``` and ```DCGM_FI_DEV_FB_USED``` metris are exposed.

 1. Make sure you have Aureml extension and dcgm-exporter installed successfully.
 Dcgm-exporter can be installed by [Dcgm-exporter helm chart](https://github.com/NVIDIA/dcgm-exporter) or [Gpu-operator helm chart](https://github.com/NVIDIA/gpu-operator)

 1. Check if there is a service for dcgm-exporter.
-If you don't know how to detect it, please contact the one who installed it.
 If it doesn't exist or you don't know how to check , run the command below to create one.
     ```bash
     cat << EOF | kubectl apply -f -
     apiVersion: v1